1. 魚仔 // 盧廣仲 [Fish // Crowd Lu]

 3. 언니네 이발관 [홀로 있는 사람들] / Sister’s Barbershop [People Who Stay Alone]

-I first listened to [People Who Stay Alone] when I was visiting Korea this summer.
-On repeat the entire three weeks of my stay, now whenever I hear the familiar voice of 이석원 Lee Suk Won, I am taken back to Korea, or embraced with the scent of Korea: the morning wandering in the streets near Gyeongbok Palace; the evening stroll through Hongdae; the solitary bus rides after a tiresome long day. (*cue “창밖에 태양이 빛나고 / Sun Shines Through the Window“*)
+I first listened to this album when I was visiting Korea this summer.
+On repeat the entire three weeks of my stay, now whenever I hear the familiar voice of 이석원 Lee Suk Won, I am embraced with the scent of Korea: the morning wandering in the streets near Gyeongbok Palace; the evening stroll through Hongdae; the solitary bus rides after a tiresome long day. (*cue “창밖에 태양이 빛나고 / Sun Shines Through the Window“*)

 “아무 것도 소중한게 없어서 이 거리를 헤메이다가 널 처음 보았지